spirali/spirali.github.io/content/blog/music1/index.md

 I am aware that music is about emotions and cannot be fully captured formally.
 I actually want music to remain mostly an emotional experience for me.
 But this does not discourage me from trying to explain music theory in a slightly unusual way: build it from basic principles.

 In other words, I aim to give a few elementary principles, explain where they come from, and then derive music theory from these principles without introducing new, unexplained things along the way.

+*Note: I intentionally avoid standard music theory terminology.
+I do this to improve my communication with the people educated in music who are not trained in math.
+In my experience, when you use a standard term (e.g. "Pythagorean tuning"), people automatically bring hidden assumptions into the debate without realizing it.
+When we are building anonymous "Scale X", we are forced to just use only the properties in the text without using external knowledge.*

 ---